Skip to content

 Any of those triggers a SAP warning.
 Two consecutive triggers = SAP suspension = federal aid stops.

-What to do if your GPA is slipping
+What can you do if your GPA is slipping?

 1. Calculate exactly where you stand.
 Use the cumulative GPA calculator to compute your real cumulative GPA.
 Then use the GPA goal calculator to figure out what next semester needs to look like to hit the SAP or scholarship cutoff.